Why Willpower Isn't the Answer for Weight Loss (and What Is)

 The Willpower Myth That's Sabotaging Your Success

-Research from the American Psychological Association reveals something fascinating about willpower: it's not an unlimited resource [1].
-Dr. Roy Baumeister's groundbreaking studies show that willpower operates like a muscle that gets fatigued from overuse.
+Research reveals something fascinating about willpower: it's not an unlimited resource.
+Groundbreaking studies on "ego depletion" suggest that willpower operates like a muscle that gets fatigued from overuse [Source: Journal of Personality and Social Psychology / PubMed].

 In one famous experiment, participants who resisted eating fresh-baked cookies (and ate radishes instead) gave up on a difficult puzzle after just 8 minutes.
 Meanwhile, the lucky cookie-eaters persevered for nearly 19 minutes.
 The act of resisting temptation had literally drained their mental energy for subsequent tasks.